Anatomy

 Interactions

-The attachments component allows users to drag and drop files for upload, interact with the attachment actions menu, upload using a button, and search through attachments (full component only).
+The attachments component allows users to drag and drop files for upload, download all or individually selected files, interact with the attachment actions menu, upload using a button, and search through attachments (full component only).

 In this example, attachment card menu is configured with options